FluxAir

 Reflection

-Most importantly, this project reshaped how I see my role as a designer.
-I’m not just designing interfaces, I’m designing clarity in chaotic moments, calm in unfamiliar places, and experiences that respect the fact that users are human before they are users.
-This project may be hypothetical, but the problems are very real.
-And it reinforced the kind of designer I want to be: one who designs with empathy, thinks in systems, and isn’t afraid to let design step beyond the screen when the experience demands it.
+Most importantly, this reshaped how I see my role as a designer.
+I'm not just designing interfaces, I'm designing clarity in chaotic moments, calm in unfamiliar places, and experiences that respect the fact that users are human before they are users.

 BookNest